siggisv/remotemo/docs/API_design.md

   destructor will be in charge of destroying it).
   \
-  Note that although those settings can be changed later, usually it should be better to just let the library handle them (which would happen e.g. when the user drags or resizes the window):
+  Note that although those settings can be changed later, usually it should be better to just let the library handle that (which would happen e.g. when the user drags or resizes the window):
   - title: `Retro Monochrome Text Monitor` _(can be changed later)_
   - width: `1280` _(can be changed later)_